Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Methods

 \subsection{Computational Analysis}

-As both qualitative approaches rely on the analysis of specific examples, we used supplementary quantitative analysis to verify that phenomena we observed in the interviews and media archaeology were as pervasive as they seemed.
+As both qualitative approaches rely on the analysis of specific examples, we used supplementary quantitative analysis to verify that phenomena we observed in the interviews and media archaeology were actually as pervasive as participants seemed to think.
 Specifically, we were interested in whether teaser images, figures and tables were becoming more prevalent in CVPR papers over time, and whether more titles were following a particular format containing an acronym followed by a colon.
-To answer these questions, we collected open access PDF files from \url{thecvf.com} published in CVPR 2013 to 2021 and article metadata from \url{ieeexplore.ieee.org} for CVPR 1992 to 2020.
-While we experimented with automated visual analysis of PDFs, we did not find these methods reliable and instead only report statistics counted manually and from text.
+To answer these questions, we collected PDFs of papers from the Computer Vision Foundation's Open Access Repository (\url{thecvf.com}) published in CVPR 2013 to 2021 and article metadata from IEEE Xplore (\url{ieeexplore.ieee.org}) for CVPR 1992 to 2020.
 We manually inspected PDFs from \url{thecvf.com} to count teaser images, then used the Linux \texttt{pdftotext} tool combined with regular expressions to count figures and tables.
-From the IEEExplore metadata, we used regular expressions to parse paper titles, treating a word with more than two capital letters as an acronym, and an acronym as unique if it only appears once in a given year of data.
+From the Xplore metadata, we used regular expressions to parse paper titles, treating a word with more than two capital letters as an acronym, and an acronym as unique if it only appears once in a given year of data.